Frequently Asked Questions

 Participating Federal agencies post available PMF appointment opportunities to an on-line job bank, part of the PMF TMS (Talent Management System).
 Finalists will be instructed to log into the Apply Site of the PMF TMS, via their applicant user account, and search for available PMF appointment opportunities.

-Most PMF appointments are located in the Washington, DC metro area.
+While PMFs may be placed across the country in regional offices, most PMF appointments are located at agency headquarters in the Washington, DC metro area.